Beaker-1220/Stock-Price-Prediction-based-on-ml/README.md

 COMMITMENTS:
 1.Use GRU model to predict stock price
 2.Plot the price line of real and predicted price
 3.Calculate the RMES and MES as index to show the the accuracy of the model

+RESULT:
 Daily:----- Test_RMSE ----- 483.2620460907412
 5min:

 PRESENT PROBLEMS for further work：
 1.The The functions of investment portfolios haven't been added
 2.The process of plot 5min_data is extremely slow due to the amount of data